DRsamuraiii/NyvoHabit/docs/SECURITY.md

   > | Warranty | ⛔ |

  > [!WARNING]
- > These laws are currently active and any Abuse , Mislead , Breaking will lead to legal Prosecution.
+ > These laws are currently active and any Abuse , Mislead , Breaking will follow legal penalty and prosecution

 ## Third Party tools: